 Obje ctives Projected Start and End Dates Type of Activity and Funding Source Update Status 1.1 The AAA will partner with community service providers in the delivery of community and home-based services that support the needs of older adults to allow them to live safely and happily in the community.
-2024 Administrative Continued.
-RFP to continue services is being drafted.
-AAA is working closely w our providers and meeting to provide updates.
-This past year, regular presentations by providers have become regular features of our advisory commission meetings.
-1.2 The AAA will pursue opportunities to braid funding and secure new funding sources to support and expand services that are provided through its network of community-based organizations, dedicated to supporting the needs of the aging population and their caregivers.
-2024 Administrative Continued. -AAA ecured CalFresh Healthy Living funding to expand nutrition education programs. - The AAA is partnering with the County's Health Care Services to participate in the State's County- based Medi-Cal Administrative Activities (CMAA).
-The program not only promotes access to healthcare for clients in the county public health system, but also aims to minimize healthcare costs and long-term healthcare needs for individuals.
-In turn, all agencies participating local Measure A and Tobacco Settlement funds, AAA partners with the County's Emergency Medical Services and local providers to offer fall prevention training and services to approximately 3,000 older adults annually. -AAA continues to leverage local funding opportunities, grants, and new opportunities under Older Californians Act.
-1.3 The AAA will work with community partners and coalitions to broaden the distribution of information through numerous media to improve awareness of services and resources for older adults and caregivers.
-2024 Administrative Continuing.
-Examples include public webinars on topics such as elder abuse and grandparents raising grandchildren, outreach events, newsletters, department listserve govdelivery, and participating in multiple presentations.
-Sipp conference, local commissions cities, presenting for bos and districts.
-Get log of outreach events in community 1.4 The AAA will work with its service provider partners to evaluate and update program offerings to ensure they are culturally competent (e.g., materials in multiple languages).
-2024 Coordination Continued.
-This is a core value of the AAA, Social Services Agency, and Alameda County.
-Current contracts, the upcoming RFP, coordination with city age friendly programs, and our contract monitoring ensure culturally competent programming.
+2024 Administrative 1.2 The AAA will pursue opportunities to braid funding and secure new funding sources to support and expand services that are provided through its network of community-based organizations dedicated to supporting the needs of the aging population.
+2024 Administrative 1.3 The AAA will work with community partners and coalitions to broaden the distribution of information through numerous mediums to improve awareness of services and resources.
+2024 Administrative 1.4 The AAA will work with its service provider partners to evaluate and update program offerings to ensure they are culturally competent (e.g., materials in multiple languages).
+2024 Coordination

 1.5 The AAA will work with the Age Friendly Council, age friendly cities, county departments, and community stakeholders to establish and coordinate processes that identify and monitor the needs for priority populations, including those that are in most economic need, LGBTQIA+ older adults, older adults that are HIV positive, racially diverse populations, and veterans.
 This process will align programs with the greatest needs.
-2024 Coordination Continued.
-AAA participates on the data and digital committees of the Age Friendly Council to coordinate efforts across County departments and avoid duplication of effort.
-The ACA Chair also holds an AFC seat.
-The AFC incorporates the CWAP into their own planning.
-AAA is also incorporating results of the state LGBTQIA+ survey into planning.
-1.6 The AAA will advocate for more affordable housing options that meet the needs of older adults and reduce the number of older adults that experience homelessness and housing insecurity within Alameda County.
+2024 Coordination 1.6 The AAA will advocate for more affordable housing options that meet the needs of older adults and reduce the number of older adults that experience homelessness and housing insecurity within Alameda County.
 The AAA will support efforts to raise awareness and execute programs as they are available.
-2024 Administrative Continued.
-Senior I & A, refers older adults to housing resources.
-We continue to look for ways to partner w housing providers and advocates, and provide a housing guide.
-Our advocacy partnerships, also ensure we're connecting older adults with resources to age in place, such as fall prevention and nutrition programs that prevent seniors from having to choose between food and housing.
-1.7 The AAA will incorporate emergency preparedness and response guidance into distribution and education efforts and establish channels for emergency alerts.
-2024 Administrative Continued.
-AAA, in partnership with the ADRC, coordinates planning with SSA and CDA.
-ADRC and has helped organize extensive training with SSA's Office of Public Affairs.
-The AAA director participates in annual Golden Eagle training with the County's Emergency Operations Center.
-The ADRC is also considering options for increasing its mobility and responsiveness in an emergency.
+2024 Administrative 1.7 The AAA will incorporate emergency preparedness and response guidance into distribution and education efforts and establish channels for emergency alerts.
+2024 Administrative